guozesheng/note/mynote.md

 #_My Note_

+## Disabled Network Adapter

+>If the disabled network adapter can't be enabled.

+*  ``sudo service network-manager stop``
+*  ``sudo rm /var/lib/NetworkManager/NetworkManager.state``
+*  ``sudo service network-manager start``

 ## Applications menu

->If you are confused about the order in which paths are searched, here is a simple list for resolving the location of applications.menu:
+>If you are confusing about the order in which paths are searched, here is a simple list for resolving the location of applications.menu:

 1. Search each directory in $XDG\_CONFIG\_HOME in order to find menus/applications.menu.
 If $XDG\_CONFIG\_HOME is not set, it defaults to the ~/.config/ directory.
 2. Search each directory in $XDG\_CONFIG\_DIRS in order to find menus/applications.menu.
 If $XDG\_CONFIG\_DIRS is not set, it defaults to the /etc/xdg/ directory.